lgiancaUTH/iacta-est-2023/index.md

 ## Important Dates
 Our tentative schedule is as follows:
-- 15 Jan 2022: Data Release and Submissions open for evaluation of results (on common validation set).
+- 15 Jan 2022: Phase 1.
+Data Released and registration/submissions system open for evaluation of results.
-- 15 Mar 2023: Test set released (with hidden labels).
-Segmentation results of this phase can only be submitted once.
+- 15 Mar 2023: Phase 2.
+Test set released.
+Segmentation results of this phase can only be submitted twice (only best results will be considered).
-- 18 Mar 2023: ISBI registration deadline
-- 20 Mar 2023: Final off-site leaderboard update and the display of top teams upon participation confirmation.
+- 20 Mar 2023: Submission closed.
+Final off-site leaderboard update and the display of top teams upon participation confirmation.
 - 18 April 2023: Finalist presentations and final challenge at ISBI 2023.

 ## Other Information